isrlab/RobustControl.jl/README.md

 The synthesis is formulated as a convex optimization problem, which is solved using JuMP/Convex.
 The default solver is SCS.
 If Mosek is available, it can be used.
 Future version will also interface with SLICOT.

+Some functions have been implemented.
+See testCode.jl under src/ to see basic analysis usage.
 This toolbox is not ready for use yet.
 Please stay tuned.